MicrosoftDocs/msix-docs/msix-src/psf/psf-launch-apps-with-parameters.md

 ---
-Description: The Package Support Framework can be used to lauch applications which require arguments passed to it..
+description: The Package Support Framework can be used to lauch applications which require arguments passed to it..
 title: Package Support Framework - Launch Apps with Parameters ms.date: 03/30/2020 ms.topic: article